wizardkashy/portfolio/twacker-final/README.md

 # twacker

+This is my semester final project for my AP Computer Science A class.
+When running the python file it logs data from applications you use and presents them to you through a web browser.

 tracker for computer applications

 This application uses the psutil and ctypes libraries in python to get the process name of the foreground window.